Theatre Forum is now Performing Arts Forum

 Theatre & opera director, festival director & independent producer

-Tom Creedis a theatre and opera director, festival director and independent producer, originally from Cork and now based in Dublin.
-He has been a member of the voluntary steering committee of the National Campaign for the Arts since 2016, who have worked to ensure the survival and recovery of the arts sector during the pandemic.
+Tom Creed is a theatre and opera director, festival director and independent producer, originally from Cork and now based in Dublin.
+He has been Festival Director of Cork Midsummer Festival, Theatre and Dance Curator of Kilkenny Arts Festival and Associate Director of Rough Magic.

-Janice de Bróithe
+Janice de BrĂłithe

 Theatre Director, Producer & Facilitator